Go to Home Page

 Heads up!
 If you do not have an IPI number, BeatStars has partnered with IMRO to generate and process IPI numbers immediately and for free.
 During your BeatStars Publishing onboarding process, you will be guided through an IMRO set-up process.
 By default, IMRO members are affiliated with ASCAP for U.S. representation.
 However, if you choose to register their works differently, opting for SESAC or BMI, your representation will be adjusted accordingly.

 When registering your tracks, you only need to register them once time with BeatStars Publishing.
-Your registrations are ingested into the Sony Score system, and are sent out to all the PROs and Societies worldwide.
+Your registrations are ingested into our publishing admin partner's system, and are sent out to all the PROs and Societies worldwide.
 On top of that, your registrations are sent to your home PRO and registered, saving you the time to register them yourselves.
 Your PRO will still pay you for their collection of performance royalties, but we also have streamlined the process for you.

 What Types of Songs Can’t Be Registered for Publishing?